jeringeogy/starter-hugo-academic/content/publication/Photonics_2023/index.md

 publication: Photonics 2023
 publication_short: Photonics 2023, Bengaluru.
 abstract: |-
-  We paper presents a new method for generating
+  paper presents a new method for generating
 Bessel beams with uniform axial intensity over a defined region by using metasurfaces.
 Bessel beams are well known for their non- diffracting nature, but their axial intensity varies considerably